Peppa Pig World and Paultons Park review for families

 Who we are and when we visited:

-I visited Paultons Park in Hampshire with my husband, almost 6-year-old son and almost 3-year-old daughter, on an unexpectedly sunny weekday during the Easter holidays.
+I visited Paultons Park in Hampshire with my husband, 7-year-old son and almost 4-year-old daughter, on a hot Friday during the school summer holidays, as well as the previous year on an unexpectedly sunny weekday over Easter.

 What age is Peppa Pig World at Paultons Park best for: